justeslam/offsec2/notes/web_assessment_and_xss.md

 ### Gobuster

-A tool (written in Go language) that can help us with this sort of enumeration.
-It uses wordlists to discover directories and files on a server through brute forcing.

-- can generate a lot of traffic, so not helpful if you need to stay under the radar
+Can generate a lot of traffic, so not helpful if you need to stay under the radar

-Gobuster supports different enumeration modes, including fuzzing and dns, but for now, we'll only rely on the dir mode, which enumerates files and directories.
-We need to specify the target IP using the -u parameter and a wordlist with -w.
+Gobuster supports different enumeration modes, including fuzzing and dns.
 The default running threads are 10; we can reduce the amount of traffic by setting a lower number via the -t parameter.
 ```bash
 kali@kali:~$ gobuster dir -u 192.168.50.20 -w /usr/share/wordlists/dirb/common.txt -t 5
 ===============================================================